 If you are a civic society, council, history group or any of the hundreds of groups or organisations who have erected plaques, please get in contact with us and we can add details of your plaques.
 We will accept a list in any form, just so long as it contains who the plaque is about and a postal address.
 Additional information like the full inscription and geolocation are ideal but not essential.

 Things don't always work; there are many edge cases for whether a plaque should be included; you have something interesting to tell us; or the system is just too confusing.
 When in doubt, just contact us.
 One of our volunteers should be able to assist.

-All of our data is Public Domain.
-It is free to use, and may be used for whatever purpose you so desire.
-We would love it if you could acknowledge Open Plaques and link back to us - however you are under no obligation to do so.
+Open Plaques' data is Public Domain.
+It is free to use for whatever purpose you so desire.
+We love it when people acknowledge Open Plaques and link back to us.
+However, you are under no obligation to do so.